-In 2026, Wayne County has a chance to expand public transit countywide.
+In August 2026, Wayne County voters will have a chance to expand public transit countywide.

 Wayne County will vote on a ballot proposal that will extend this essential service countywide.
 TRU strongly supports this proposal as an important step towards a better-connected region and a more prosperous County.